News and Events

 heatwave-imagejpg

-The UKHSA and Met Office has issued an Amber Heat-Health Alert for parts of England, including the Southeast, from now until 10 September 2023 at 21.00.
+The Met Office has issued an Amber Heat-Health Alert for parts of England, including the Southeast, from now until 9 am on Monday 14 July 2025.

-View the full warning at the UKHSA & Met Office Heat Health Alerts site.
+View details of the warning on the Weather Health Alerts site.

 Hot weather can affect your health.
 The people most likely to be affected are the elderly, the very young, and people with pre-existing medical conditions.